Relieve Your Horses Pain and Tension with EMRT

 Fascia is a membrane like plastic wrap that covers every organ, blood vessel, nerve, muscle and every bone.
-Fascia is between the firm connective tissue (bones, ligaments and tendons) and the liquid connective tissue (blood, lymph and cerebo-spinal fluid) – fascia is continuous throughout the whole body – joining everything to everything else within the body.
-Fascia should be loose, mobile and elastic however, the fascia network can cause muscles to be tense when it becomes rigid – holding shapes of dislodged parts.
-Therefore pain that is thought to be due to tense muscles may not be at all but is in fact due to the fascia covering the muscle.
+Fascia is between the firm connective tissue (bones, ligaments and tendons) and the liquid connective tissue (blood, lymph and cerebo-spinal fluid).
+Fascia is continuous throughout the whole body, joining everything to everything else within the body.
+Fascia should be loose, mobile and elastic.
+However, the fascia network can cause muscles to be tense when it becomes rigid – holding shapes of dislodged parts.
+Therefore pain that's thought to be due to tense muscles may not be at all.
+But is in fact due to the fascia covering the muscle.

 EMRT™helps correct restrictions and misalignments of fascia and tissue, restoring symmetry and balance to the body at a musculo-skeletal level.
 Also energy flow is improved which in turn helps free congestion, increasing the circulation of nutrients and the removal of waste products from the horse’s body.
 EMRT™work consists of a series of precise moves on specific points of the body.
 The moves are gentle and light with frequent pauses between each series, by using positive moves that initiate a positive energy flow and negative moves that isolate this energy to a specific area EMRT™can produce a lasting relief from discomfort and pain.

 The following conditions can be helped by EMRT™(not an exhaustive list):

 Please Note - 'EMRT™works in conjunction with the veterinary profession and under Veterinary permission, EMRT™never preports to replace it.
 Always make sure you have a fully qualified EMRT™therapist to treat your horse.'

 Details of EMRT™ practicioners (worldwide) can be found on the official EMRT website